RV HIRE NEW ZEALAND

 When considering travel to New Zealand, the biggest decision you need to make is whether to travel the North Island, the South Island, or both.
 If both, you need to decide whether to travel between them by ferry (with your rental campervan or motorhome), by air (booking two roundtrip RV rentals, one per island), or both (booking a one-way RV hire from North to South between Auckland and Christchurch, or vice versa, the ferry crossing taking 3.5 hours but being beautiful).

 Nevertheless, whereas separation is king in Australia, proximity is king in New Zealand.
 About the size of, say, Colorado, New Zealand is tiny compared to the USA, Australia or Europe.
 And its population is just 4.5 million residents.
 Yet New Zealand is incredibly fractal and diverse.
-There are 15,000 kilometers of coastline, much of it spectacular, from the white beaches of the North to the fjords of the South.
+There are 15,000 kilometers of coastline, much of it spectacular, from the white beaches of the North to the fiords of the South.
 The interior of the land features volcanoes, jungles, deserts, wineries, rivers, lakes, mountain ranges and some of the best sailing, surfing, kayaking, rafting, boating, fishing and trekking in the world.

 RV camping culture and infrastructure is vibrant and pervasive in New Zealand.
 Community ("council") parks, district parks, national parks, and private holiday parks abound and offer facilities and campsites designed for RVers.
 Free camping — alias freedom camping, dispersed camping, dry camping, wild camping, boondocking — is common throughout the country, especially at primitive campsites within public parks.
 Every district and council has different bylaws regarding free camping.
 Some will not let you free camp within a kilometer of the town, or will only let you stay in a carpark for one night.
 Many of these rules are signposted using a sign graphically disallowing tents and motorhomes or a sign graphically allowing self-contained motorhomes only (i.e. campervans having toilets).
 These locally administered campsites range from basic spots in forest parks to RV parks adjacent sporting grounds, parks or other recreation areas.